piepdx/pie-cookbook/notes/outline.md

 Put stuff here that you know belongs somewhere but you’re not quite sure where

 146. Mistakes were made
+	147. PIE Apple
+		148. Segregated management and one team up in the fishbowl (pre-fishbowl buildout)
 146. Happy accidents
 147. Blogs
 147. Podcasts